microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 | Adding   | string | The extended query tag  is be adding, and an operation is reindexing DICOM instances in the past. |
 | Ready    | string | The extended query tag  is ready for QIDO-RS                 |
 | Deleting | string | The extended query tag  is being deleted.                    |

->  Notes: when extended query tag is added, its status is `Adding`, while a long-running operation is kicked off to reindex DICOM instances in the past, after it completes, tag status is `Ready`.

 ### Extended Query Tag Level